MichaelCoughlinAN/hiimmichael/README.md

 # [Michael Coughlin](http://hiimmichael.com)

-Hi, I’m Michael — a computer scientist based in Minnesota.
+Hi, I’m Michael, a computer scientist based in Minnesota.

 I build thoughtful software that blends elegant, pixel-perfect design with powerful, modern backends.
 Whether it's frontend polish or backend performance, I care deeply about creating tools that feel good to use and just work.